Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 This is done via a kind of 'auction' vaguely reminscient of the bidding phases found in western trick-taking games like Bridge, albeit much simpler.

 For simplicity, these rules will describe the three-player version of the game first.
 However, this is not to imply that Hachi-Hachi is fundamentally *only* a three-player game, or that it works best with three players.
-The choice of whether to stay or drop out is an interesting and strategic one,
+The choice of whether to stay or drop out is an interesting and strategic one, and it is commonly claimed the game is more exciting with larger groups.

 > ![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)
 {.is-success}